tomas789/niimprint/readme.md

 To identify which address is the correct one, run `bluetoothctl info` on the address you want to check.
 The incorrect one might list `UUID: Generic Access Profile` and `UUID: Generic Attribute Profile`, while the correct one will list `UUID: Serial Port`.

+#### macOS Bluetooth Support

+On macOS, the application automatically uses a native Bluetooth transport implemented with PyObjC and the IOBluetooth framework.
+This provides better compatibility and stability compared to the Linux socket-based approach.

+**Requirements for macOS Bluetooth:**
+- PyObjC IOBluetooth framework: `pip install pyobjc-framework-IOBluetooth`
+- macOS 10.15 or later

+The CLI will automatically detect when running on macOS and use the native transport.
+If PyObjC is not available, it will fall back to the standard Bluetooth transport.

 ## Examples

 **B21, USB connection, 30x15 mm (240x120 px) label**